Gabas-tibco/tci-log-stream/README.md

 ### Download tibcli
-Download tibcli from tibco cloud and add ti to the root.
+Download tibcli from tibco cloud and add it to the root.

 Integration apps -> Environment & Tools -> TIBCO® Cloud - Command Line Interface -> Linux version

 ### Build the images